 There are just a few types of water pumps; each has a special purpose in a business or home.
 However, all types are in charge of moving water from one point to another unceasingly.

 Well pumps: This type of pump pushes water from underground water sources through pipes that connect to a home or business.
 Well water pumps also come in a variety of horsepower units.
 The benefit of a well pump is that you can select the appropriate device with the right amount of horsepower to fit your needs.
+Brands such as Sterling Water Pumps offer a wide range of water flow and pump head options so you can choose the right pump for what you need.
 There are also well water pumps with enough horsepower to supply more than one home or business.

 Pressure tanks: This type of pump regulates the pressure of the water as it enters the home.
 It is ideal for areas that have all four seasons.
 This is because seasonal changes can modify the pressure of your water.
 For instance, in the spring the melting snow will affect water pressure.